team113sanger/Acral_Melanoma_PDX_models_LatAm_WES/documentation/Alignment_and_Filtering_of_mouse_reads_wXenofilteR.md

 ## Alignment to the Human GRCh38 reference genome

-The WES sequencing data was aligned to the GRCh38 Human reference genome using `bwa-mem`.
+The WES sequencing data was aligned to the GRCh38 Human reference genome using `bwa mem`.
 PCR duplicates were marked using `samtools markdup` function.
 The same process was applied for all the samples from both targeting experiments in this project.
 This process was preformed through an internal pipeline.

 ## Filtering of mouse reads with Xenofilter